-I just wrote an article on how to reduce what you store in the refrigerator, and here I am now adding two items to the list of what you should keep there.
+I’ve written before about how to reduce what you store in the refrigerator, and here I am now adding two items to the list of what you should keep there.
 Oh well, that’s the way it goes.

 If you’re cruising in temperate climates, you may not find it necessary to store these items in the refrigerator.
 But in a tropical summer, it can make all the difference — and once you’re bought something, you want to be able to use it, right?